Alleviating the cosmological constant problem from particle production: Lagrangian setup

 Adopting Eq. \eqref{eq1}, we do not know \emph{a priori} the most suitable choice for the potential.
 Following Planck satellite results \cite{referenza3}, there is no consensus about the most suitable scalar field potential that drives inflation.
 The corresponding experimental results provided several approaches that are still valid, ruling out other versions of $V(\phi)$.
-Among all the most promising possibilities, the hilltop potentials have not been excluded yet \cite{kad,boub} and may well-adapt to our scopes of solving the longstanding cosmological constant problem, producing \emph{de facto} particles from quantum vacuum energy.
-Indeed, a typically-large early cosmological constant may drive cosmological inflation, by $V(\phi)= \Lambda^4 (1-\phi^n/\mu_n^n+ \dots)$, where $n=2;4$.
-Hence, in order to guarantee our above prescriptions to hold, our strategy consists in the following two steps:
+Among all the most promising possibilities, the hilltop potentials have not been excluded yet \cite{kad,boub} and may well-adapt to our scopes of healing the longstanding cosmological constant problem, producing \emph{de facto} particles from quantum vacuum energy.
+Indeed, the choice

+with $n=2;4$, involves a typically-large early cosmological constant, which may drive cosmological inflation.
+Even though assuming hilltop potentials is not the unique possibility, it appears as a remarkable toy approach that considers the presence of a potential driving inflation with vacuum energy and permits one to analytically integrate the subsequent equations related to particle production amount.
+Further, such potential has the advantage of driving inflation for small fields, $\phi\simeq0$, thus leaving the constant cosmological term to be responsible for a large scalar curvature and particle production.
+More complicated models can also be invoked, e.g. by assuming large field approaches, like the Starobinski potential, albeit in this case the amount of particles would be mostly due to the interaction between inflaton and curvature, thus complicating the overall treatment.

+Hence, to guarantee the above prescriptions to hold, our strategy consists in the following two steps: